allison-dahan/mkdocs-material/docs/Troubleshoot.md

 **How to Fix:**

-1. Open Terminal
+1. Open terminal
 2. Run the command: `exit`.
 This will exit most environments.
 3. Restart Visual Studio Code.

 ## Issue #3: Live Share being unresponsive